semgrep/docs/docs/intro/results.rst

   [I 04:01:38.838 NotebookApp] http://(5d73df7e3877 or 127.0.0.1):8888/?token=<TOKEN>
   [I 04:01:38.838 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

 Next, open Jupyter in your browser (see the instructions printed to your terminal from the running container).
-Your home page will look like:

 .. image:: images/jupyter_home.png
    :alt: Home page for Jupyter Notebook.

-We need a place to write our data analysis.
-Create a new notebook by clicking ``New`` in the upper right hand corner.
+We need a place to write our data analysis Python code.
+To do so, create a new notebook by clicking ``New`` in the upper right hand corner of the file tree pane.

 .. image:: images/jupyter_new_dropdown.png
    :alt: An open "New" dropdown to create notebooks or terminals.